LiangLouise/pintos_dev_container/README.md

 * Wait for the debug session to begin.

 Note that the current set up only works for Project 1.
-For later projects, please modify the arugments and working directoy of the compile and run tasks in [tasks.json](./.vscode/tasks.json) to fit your need.
+For later projects, please modify the arguments and working directory of the compile and run tasks in [tasks.json](./.vscode/tasks.json) to fit your need.
 And please also update the `program` entry in the [launch.json](.vscode/launch.json) to points to the `kernerl.o` you want to test.

 For details about how to write your own `tasks.json` and `launch.json`, please refer to the docs of VSCode.